 Direct analysis in real time (DART)

-The direct analysis in real time (DART) source was developed in 2003 and fully commercialized in 2005.5 Its strength lies in its ability to analyze materials of different shapes and sizes with no prior sample preparation required.
+The DART source was developed in 2003 and fully commercialized in 2005.5 Its strength lies in its ability to analyze materials of different shapes and sizes with no prior sample preparation required.

 Figure 3: Schematic diagram of a DART source.
 Credit: Rbcody, recreated under the Creative Commons Attribution-Share Alike 4.0 International license.

 The DART source has found widespread application as a result of its flexibility and ability to analyze in ambient atmosphere.
 Common uses include testing for illicit drugs and forensics as well as in analysis of food.8,9

 ICP is typically used for liquid samples (which may be acid digestions of solid materials).
 In its simplest form, ICP takes a pre-prepared liquid containing the analyte and pumps it through a nebulizer to create an aerosol which is introduced into an argon gas plasma.
 As the liquid droplets enter the high temperature plasma (~ 5500-6500 K), they are converted to the gaseous state.
 Upon absorbing more energy, they will eventually release an electron to form a single, positively charged ion (Figure 4).